hsotoparada/DeepPhasePick/README.md

 This reads the optimized trained models into DPP.
 By default, the trained model weights and other relevant model information obtained from the hyperparameter optimization are read from the following directories:

-**detection/20201002**, which contains the files related to the optimized phase detection model,
+**models/detection/20201002**, which contains the files related to the optimized phase detection model,

-**picking/20201002/P**, which contains the files related to the optimized P-phase picking model, and
+**models/picking/20201002/P**, which contains the files related to the optimized P-phase picking model, and

-**picking/20201002/S**, which contains the files related to the optimized S-phase picking model.
+**models/picking/20201002/S**, which contains the files related to the optimized S-phase picking model.

-Here `20201002` is a string indicating the version of each model, defined by the optional arguments `version_det`, `version_pick_P`, `version_pick_S` that can be passed to Model().
+Here `20201002` is a string indicating the version of each model, defined by the optional parameters `version_det`, `version_pick_P`, `version_pick_S` that can be passed to Model().
-This allows that new trained models, which will be added in the future, can be accessed by using their corresponding versions.
+This allows the integration of new trained models in the future, which can be accessed by through their corresponding versions.

-See the class documentation for details on other optional arguments.
+See the class documentation for details on other optional parameters.

 Once the models are read into DPP, model information can be retrieved for example by using: